 9) Players must have a valid I.D. or copy of their I.D. with them at all times.
 In the event of a Roster Protest this is the only form accepted as proof of identity.

-10) If a player is found playing on a team illegally, the team will forfeit the game the illegal player participated in.
+10) During tournament play if a player is found playing on a team illegally, the team will forfeit the game the illegal player participated in.

-11) All game fees, referee fees, and fines must be paid if forfeiting teams drop out of league, pool, or tournament play.
+11) All game fees and fines must be paid if forfeiting teams drop out of league, pool, or tournament play.

 12) The number of players that can be on a team’s roster varies by style.
 See individual style rules for details.

 During tournament play the number of teams that advance to playoff rounds will be determined by the number of teams in each bracket.